Can You Safely Use a Garbage Disposal With a Septic System?

 How a Garbage Disposal Can Impact Your Septic System

-It’s not just about creating more scum on the surface — it also means more solids settle at the bottom of the tank, which take longer to decompose.
+Not only does it increase the amount of scum on the surface — it also means more solids settling to the bottom of the tank to slowly decompose.

-The upside is that since the food is finely ground, it usually breaks down faster and doesn’t overload the system — as long as your septic tank is big enough.
+The upside: Because the food is ground up, it tends to break down quickly and not overwhelm the system — so long as your septic tank is big enough.

-If your septic tank is too small, the bacteria may not have enough time to break down all the extra food before the tank fills up, which could lead to overflows or system problems.
-That’s why having the right-sized septic tank is very important if you plan to use a garbage disposal.
+If your septic tank is too small, the bacteria may not have time to digest all that surplus food before the tank fills, potentially leading to overflows or other problems in the system.
+That’s why the size of the septic tank matters a great deal if you intend to use a garbage disposal.

 What Size Septic Tank Do You Need If You Have a Garbage Disposal?

-There isn’t a special formula just for sizing a septic tank with a garbage disposal.
-A well-sized tank should already be able to handle the extra waste from the disposal.
+There isn’t any special witchcraft for sizing a septic tank with a disposal.
+A properly sized tank should already have no trouble dealing with the added waste from the disposal.

-Septic tank size is mainly based on how many people live in the house — or more specifically, the number of bedrooms.
+The size of a septic tank is primarily determined by the number of people who live in the home — or, more specifically, the number of bedrooms.

-For example, in a home with five bedrooms, a 1,500-gallon septic tank is usually more than enough.
+For instance, in a five-bedroom home, a 1,500-gallon septic tank is often sufficient.

-• How long waste should stay in the tank (called “detention time” — usually about three days) so solids can settle at the bottom.
+- How long waste should be held in the tank (the “detention time” — generally a few days) so that solids have time to sink to the bottom.

-Here’s a basic guide for septic tank sizes based on the number of bedrooms:
+Here’s a rough guide to septic tank size based on the number of bedroom:

 Further reading: How to Calculate the Right Septic Tank Size for Your Home